Self-Care and Allyship In Response to Social Injustice

-In this 50-minute video, Dr. Andrea Holman, a psychologist and professor who researches race-based stress, defines these terms, presents potential obstacles to effectively pursuing them, and discusses tangible realistic steps for those interested in pursuing racial allyship and advocacy.
+In this 50-minute video, Lyra DEIB Program Manager for Workforce Mental Health Andrea Holman, PhD, defines these terms, presents potential obstacles to effectively pursuing them, and discusses tangible realistic steps for those interested in pursuing racial allyship and advocacy.

 Supporting people affected by social injustice